Adrita-Khan/pinns-stochastic-inflation/README.md

 # Physics-Informed Neural Networks for Stochastic Inflation

 ## Overview
-This project explores the use of **Physics-Informed Neural Networks (PINNs)** to model the dynamics of stochastic inflation, providing an efficient alternative to traditional Monte Carlo simulations.
+This project explores the use of **Physics-Informed Neural Networks (PINNs)** to model the dynamics of stochastic inflation, providing an efficient alternative to traditional simulations.

 ## Background